5 Signs You Need New Running Shoes

 If you take good care of your running shoes, you may be able to get away with the higher end of that 300 to 400 mile range.
 Keep in mind that you also wear down the cushioning if you also wear your running shoes for everyday, casual wear.
 To prolong their life, you should wear them just for running.

-If you’ve been feeling muscle fatigue, shin splints, or some pain in your joints — especially your knees — you may be wearing shoes that have lost their cushioning.
+Running in shoes that are past their prime can cause joint pain or exacerbate existing injuries.
+If you’ve been feeling muscle fatigue, shin splints, or some pain in your joints — especially your knees — you may be wearing shoes with proper support and cushioning.
 When you’re feeling pain on both sides — both knees, for example — that’s often an indication that you need to replace your running shoes.

 If you hold your running shoes at both ends and twist the shoe, it should feel firm.
 An old running shoe that has lost its support and sturdiness will twist easily.